rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 Endpoints:         10.128.0.5:5353,10.128.2.8:5353,10.128.4.6:5353 + 9 more...
 ```

-if we select one of this endpoints is efectively one Coredns pod:
+if we select one of these endpoints, it is effectively one CoreDNS pod:

 ```bash
 (laptop)$ oc get pod -n openshift-dns -o wide | grep 10.128.0.5